Logo

 Lunex implements its interactivity on top of Bevy_mod_picking.
 If you need more control over interactions, consider researching this crate.

 Interactivity is achieved by utilizing Events and Systems.
 Lunex provides several components to simplify the process.
-First, ensure your entity is pickable by adding PickableBundle for entities with sprites or meshes, and UiZoneBundle for entities without.
+First, ensure your entity is pickable by adding PickableBundle for entities with sprites or meshes, and UiZoneBundle for entities without sprite or meshes.

 #![allow(unused)]